GluuFederation/docs-casa-prod/docs/source/developer/writing-first.md

 ### Resource bundle

 As described in [Anatomy of a plugin](./intro-plugin.md#anatomy-of-a-plugin), plugins may declare one resource bundle with internationalization labels.
 This is a neat approach to decouple UI pages from actual text content.
-In folder `src/main/resources/labels` of plugin we find the resource bundle which consists of a single file, `zk-label.properties`.
+In folder `src/main/resources/labels` of plugin's directory we find the resource bundle which consists of a single file, `zk-label.properties`.
 This contains just a couple of entries that are referenced by UI pages.

 ### UI pages